-- a registration with the Danish Patent and Trademark Office (DKPTO); - b use in Denmark; - c international WIPO registration designating Denmark; and - d Community Trademark (CTM) registration with OHIM.
+- a registration with the Danish Patent and Trademark Office (DKPTO); - b use in Denmark; - international World Intellectual Property Organization registration designating Denmark; and - d EU trademark registration with the European Union Intellectual Property Office.

-The Danish requirement for graphic representation is similar to that of CTMs, as are the relative and absolute grounds for refusal.
-DKPTO will provide a search report of its findings.
+The Danish relative and absolute grounds for refusal are similar to those for EU trademarks.
+The DKPTO will provide a search report of its findings.
 An application for trademark registration will not be refused based on relative grounds for refusal.